Structured Generation Visualized

 To find tokens that fit our format, we need a parser that:

-2. Fails immediately if a new token is invalid.
+possible new tokens - Fails immediately if a new token is invalid.
 We need to validate every token individually so we don't waste time generating a sequence of tokens and then walking back once we realize it's invalid

 Regular Expressions are very well suited for this task.
 We can compute regular expressions with a finite state machine.
 Simple regular expressions can be represented with a lookup table which makes storing states and adding characters very cheap.